 - Disclose any new, ongoing, or possible conflicts of interests that you are aware of to your Leader or HR Business Partner.

-- Maintain citizen trust by keeping your outside interests separate and distinct from your job obligations.
+- Maintain public trust by keeping your outside interests separate and distinct from your job obligations.

 Setting an example:

-- If a vendor or business associate offers to give me tickets or to pay for my meal, I respectfully decline.
+- If a vendor or business associate offers to give me tickets or to pay for my meal, and accepting could be perceived to be a conflict of interest, I respectfully decline.

 - When in doubt about a potential conflict of interest, I talk to my leader.

 - I advise my leader if a person with whom I have a family or personal relationship is being considered for a job in my work area.